edamametechnologies/edamame_posture_cli/README.md

 3. **Regular Updates**: Review and update baselines when you intentionally add new dependencies
 4. **Security Review Process**: Require security team approval for baseline changes
 5. **Monitoring and Alerting**: Set up alerts for any whitelist violations in production builds
+6. **Use Auto-Whitelist for New Projects**: Let automated mode build the initial baseline, then export to version control once stable

 ### Testing and Validation
 To validate your whitelist configurations before enforcing them in production: